-Both the Pfizer-bioNtech and Oxford/ AstraZeneca vaccines have been approved for use by the MHRA and are being given as fast as stocks arrive.
+Pfizer, Astrazeneca and Moderna vaccines have been approved for use by the MHRA and are being given as fast as stocks arrive.
 Moderna is currently not being distributed to GP Led vaccination sites.

 How is the vaccination process going?

 We were the first site to start vaccinating in Kingston and have currently vaccinated all adults aged 18 and above.
 We worked our way through the eligible cohorts as set out by the JCVI.

 The systems we have set up allow us to vaccinate quickly and efficiently so that we can deliver the vaccinations as soon as we receive them.
-At our vaccination site at Kingston University (see below) we are able to vaccinate 2000 patients in a single day.
+At our vaccination site at Kingston University, we are able to vaccinate over 2000 patients in a single day.

 Where will the vaccine be given?